Table of Contents_

 If you are shopping for a new display, you may be comparing LCD vs LED monitors for eye strain.
 Or, you may be searching for the leading monitor for the eyes.
 Even the best computer monitors, after all, can cause eye fatigue with prolonged use.
 So which monitor type is better to avoid eye strain?
 Keep reading to find out.

 Unfortunately, there is no easy way to declare either display type as the victor when it comes to reducing eye fatigue and eye strain, and this does include some of the top-rated curved monitors, too.
 This is due to the fact that eye strain and fatigue have different causes for different people.
 Each monitor type, however, does excel with certain scenarios, such as when you are comparing LCD vs CRT computer monitors.
+If you’d like to understand what is a CRT TV, our guide can help you.

 Even some of the finest touch screen monitors sometimes can cause eye problems after extended use.
 Keep reading to learn more about monitor types, visible light, and vision syndrome.